UBC-DSCI/introduction-to-datascience-python/source/reading.md

 With our `canlang_data_db` table reference for the 2016 Canadian Census data in hand, we can mostly continue onward as if it were a regular data frame.
 For example, we can use the `select` function along with `where` function to obtain only certain rows.
-Below we filter the data to include only Aboriginal languages.
+Below we filter the data to include only Aboriginal languages using the `where` function of `sqlalchemy`